Yafei611/CFGL/vigettes/README.md

+---
+title: "Put the title of your vignette here"
+output: rmarkdown::html_vignette
+vignette: >
+  %\VignetteIndexEntry{Put the title of your vignette here}
+  %\VignetteEngine{knitr::rmarkdown}
+  \usepackage[utf8]{inputenc}
+---

 # Condition-adaptive Fused Graphical Lasso

 CFGL is a tool to jointly construct co-expression networks for gene expression profiles from multiple conditions.
 By using a data-driven approach to capturing condition-specific co-expression patterns, this method is effective in identifying both co-expression patterns that are specific to a condition and that are common across conditions.